"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-Recognizing products with rounded labels is a challenge more generally~\cite{davis2020quality}, as is identifying products based on a large panel of text -- which may be further distorted by image quality issues.
-However, we found that these product properties do not always affect the studied VLMs (see Table~\ref{tab:study-2-prod-props}).
-For high-quality images with only rounded labels or only text panels, GPT, Gemini, and Llama have little to no performance loss compared to high-quality images with neither (maximum drop of 1.6\%, for GPT on text panels only).
-For low-quality images, performance loss for these models was similar (maximum drop of 0.3\%, for GPT on text panels only).
-Molmo has a larger performance drop for text panels in high-quality images (87.4\% to 76.7\%) and low-quality images (35.1\% to 30.2\%).
-The studied VLMs seem more susceptible to product images with rounded labels and text panels.
-While GPT was unaffected, Gemini, Llama, and Molmo all dropped to 77.8\% for high-quality images; similar drops occurred for low-quality images (67.5\%, 42.5\%, and 30.0\%, respectively).
-We suspect these drops related to text panels are due to the VLMs overfocusing on visible text details.
-Recent work has suggested that VLMs can become conflicted between text and visual details, incorrectly overfocusing on text~\cite{deng2025words}.
-Molmo did this frequently, where in one instance it labeled a carton of ``O Organics almond milk'' as ``Horizon Organic'' due to reading ``organics'', despite completely different package designs.
+Recognizing products with rounded labels is generally challenging \cite{davis2020quality}, as is identifying products from a large panel of text.
+However, we found that these product properties do not always affect the studied VLMs; see Table~\ref{tab:study-2-prod-props}.
+For high-quality images with only rounded labels or only text panels, GPT, Gemini, and Llama had little to no performance loss compared to high-quality images with neither (maximum drop of 1.6\%, for GPT on text panels only).
+For low-quality images, performance loss for these models was similar (maximum drop of 0.2\%, for Llama on text panels only).
+Molmo showed a larger drop in performance for text panels in high-quality images (87.4\% to 73.3\%) and low-quality images (34.6\% to 30.2\%).
+However, product images with {\em both} rounded labels and text panels had a greater impact on performance.
+While GPT remained unaffected, Gemini, Llama, and Molmo all dropped to 77.8\% for high-quality images and similarly for low-quality images (67.5\%, 42.5\%, and 30.0\%, respectively).
+We suspect that performance drops due to text panels occur because VLMs overfocus on visible text details, leading them to become conflicted between text and visual details, which in turn leads to incorrect inferences \cite{deng2025words}.
+Molmo did this frequently, including one instance in which it labeled a carton of ``O Organics almond milk'' as ``Horizon Organic'' because it read ``organics'', despite the carton's completely different design; see Appendix \ref{appendix:additional-examples}, Table \ref{fig:text-panels-rounded-labels}.

-\subsubsection{Effects of Image Quality on Product Identification Accuracy across VLMs}
+\subsubsection{Effects of Image Quality on Product Identification Accuracy Across VLMs}